ADGEfficiency/adgefficiency.github.io/_posts/2023-11-21-vim-neovim-dvorak-split-keyboard.md

 ## Losing hjkl

-In Vim hjkl are used for cursor movement - they are the keys you use to move your cursor around a file in normal mode.
+In Vim `hjkl` are used for cursor movement - they are the keys you use to move your cursor around a file in normal mode.

-In DVORAK you lose the position and order of hjkl.
-Initially I considered remapping hjkl to the same position as QWERTY, but decided against it.
+In DVORAK you lose the position and order of `hjkl`.
+Initially I considered remapping `hjkl` to the same position as QWERTY, but decided against it.
 It's been fine.

 ## Combinations That Work Great